rydmike/flex_color_scheme/README.md

 experiment shows that **FlexColorScheme** is very versatile.

-If you have a beautiful color scheme with matching light and dark theme mode colors, that you think should be included in built-in schemes collection, please post a suggestion as a GitHub issue.
-No promises are made about its eventual inclusion, but if I also think it is a really nice and pretty color scheme, it might very likely get included.
+If you have a beautiful color scheme with matching light and dark theme mode colors, that you think should be included in the built-in schemes, please post a suggestion as a GitHub issue.
+No promise is made about its eventual inclusion, but if I also think it is a nice, unique and overall a pretty color scheme, it will very likely be included.
-Coming up with nice schemes is trickier than it seems, so contributions to new ones will certainly be considered.
+Coming up with nice color schemes is trickier than it seems, so contributions to new ones will certainly be considered.

 ## Installing and Using